siddharthamck/Test_analytics/README.md

 2. Publish to Dokku using - `git push dokkus master`
 3. Navigate to notebook using the URL

-# Next Steps
-1. Automate and parameterise execution through Papermill
-2. Schedule runs using dokku run, and cron schedules
-3. Add jupyter notebook security
-4. Support for branches - dev, test and prod
-5. SUpport for data environments - dev, test and prod

 # To run commands, e.g. papermill
 1. To run a notebook using papermill`dokku run python-sample papermill my_book.ipynb /tmp/a.json`
 2. To run in existing container -